 (b) Use your cellphone to find to find the Girth of the Earth.

-How many ways can you think of.
+How many ways different ways could or can you do this using a

 (a) What is the probability